def-codes/the-better-thing/src/amd-loader/README.md

 `import()` expressions).

 These proposals were aimed at solving the set of problems associated with existing module loading systems.
+One module system dominated each of the two main environments: AMD for the browser, and CommonJS for Node.

 For browser environments, the Asynchronous Module Definition (AMD) effectively filled the module gap for many years.
 Significantly, AMD is a *userland* protocol.
 AMD is still used very widely and is baked into interop systems (such as UMD) that make a large ecosystem of modules available.

 It is necessary to point out that what has replaced AMD in common practice is *not* another module loader, but a re-framing of the whole problem that makes module-loading more of a development and deployment concern, rather than a userland operation.
-In particular, development servers that serve module content “dynamically” in effect obscure the semantics of client-side that deal with dependencies.
-This approach moves away from a dynamic worldview towards a more static view: package needs are a one-time, up-front decision.
+In particular, development servers that serve module content “dynamically” in effect obscure the semantics of client-side code that deals with dependencies.
+This approach moves away from a dynamic worldview towards a more static view, where package needs are a one-time, up-front decision.

 So it is no surprise that when we look at ECMAScript 2015 through the lens of visibility-by-default and our other core values, we find gaps in the story.